urmilkadakia/twitter_analysis/README.md

             represents unigrams.
        - cutoff_freq: The ngrams that has less frequency than the cut off frequency will not be included in the output file.
 The default value is 5.
+12. **ngram_document_term_matrix()**
+    - The function writes the adjacency matrix to the output file, where the rows and columns are ngram and each cell is the number of users that has both the ngram in their description.
+    - Parameters:
+      - input_file: Path to input file
+      - word_list_file: Path to the word list.
+This list contains the word for which you want to count the frequency
+      - output_file: Path to output file
+      - n: n represents the n in n-gram which is a contiguous sequence of n items.
+The default vale is 1 which represents unigram.

 12. **account_methods.bot_or_not()**
     - This code returns a file which contains the botometer score for each user.